 Love them or hate them, chatbots are here to stay.
 Chatbots have become extraordinarily popular in recent years largely due to dramatic advancements in machine learning and other underlying technologies such as natural language processing.
 Today’s chatbots are smarter, more responsive, and more useful – and we’re likely to see even more of them in the coming years.

 In this post, we’ll be taking a look at 10 of the most innovative ways companies are using them.
 We’ll be exploring why chatbots have become such a popular marketing technology, as well as the wider, often-unspoken impacts these constructs promise to have on how we communicate, do business, and interact with one another online.

-Before we get into the examples, though, let’s take a quick look at what chatbots really are and how they actually work.
+Before we get into the chatbot examples, though, let’s take a quick look at what chatbots really are and how they actually work.

 Chatbots – also known as “conversational agents” – are software applications that mimic written or spoken human speech for the purposes of simulating a conversation or interaction with a real person.
 There are two primary ways chatbots are offered to visitors: via web-based applications or standalone apps.
 Today, chatbots are used most commonly in the customer service space, assuming roles traditionally performed by living, breathing human beings such as Tier-1 support operatives and customer satisfaction reps.